teambit/bit/scopes/compositions/compositions/mdx.docs.md

 ---
-description: Integrates MDX with Bit.
+description: A tool for simple & powerful component documentation and standalone component composition
 labels: ['mdx', 'bit', 'docs', 'md', 'markdown', 'ui']
 ---

 import _ from 'lodash';
 import { Button } from '@teambit/evangelist.elements.button';

-The MDX aspect integrates [MDX](https://mdxjs.com/) with Bit to provide an enjoyable and flexible content creation in a Bit workspace.
+The MDX aspect integrates [MDX](https://mdxjs.com/) with Bit to enable the authoring of component documentation and standalone content components, using the MDX format.

-MDX can be used to author documentation for Bit components, or to create independent content components that can be used across web projects.
+The MDX format joins together the ease-of-use and readability of the Markdown syntax with the endless possibilities that are offered by JSX.
+The modularity that's offered by both technologies (MDX and Bit) enables MDX files to be exported to a remote scope and imported to other web projects, just like any other Bit component.

 #### Example
 ````md